 2) Advanced Electronic Signature

-- This is a more “formal/sophisticated” signature, and is defined as “an electronic signature which meets the requirements set out in Article 26”.
+- This is a more “formal/sophisticated” signature and is defined as “an electronic signature which meets the requirements in Article 26”.
 Article 26 of eIDAS reads as follows:

 “An advanced electronic signature shall meet the following requirements:

 - it is uniquely linked to the signatory;

 - it is capable of identifying the signatory;